YaqoobD/Investigate-a-Dataset-TMDb-dataset/README.md

 ## Investigate a Dataset (TMDb)
 This data set contains information about 10,000 movies collected from The Movie Database (TMDb), including user ratings and revenue

+## Objectives:
+Know all the steps involved in a typical data analysis process Be comfortable posing questions that can be answered with a given dataset and then answering those questions Investigate problems in a dataset and wrangle the data into a format that can be used Communicating the results of your analysis

 ### Questions to answer from the Dataset.

 #### What rate of movie production over years(Drama)?